aqsa-hafeez/AI-Based-Crowd-Abnormal-Behaviour-Monitoring-and-Survelience-System/README.md

 - **Business Rules Testing**: Verified constraints like password policies and supported video formats.
 - **Integration Testing**: Confirmed seamless interaction between the mobile app and backend pipeline.

-All test cases passed, ensuring reliability and usability.
-Refer to `docs/BS_Final_Project_Document.pdf` for detailed test results.

 ## Dataset
 The system uses the **CampusVAD** dataset, which includes labeled crowd scenarios from transportation hubs, stadiums, and city squares.
 It supports semi-supervised learning with annotations for anomalies like sudden movements and aggressive actions.
 Due to size constraints, the dataset is not included in this repository but can be accessed [here](#) (replace with actual link if available).